How To Choose The Best Paint Colours For Furniture

 What type of paint should I use?

 It doesn’t matter if it’s water-based paint or oil-based paint. or latex paint, acrylic paint or milk paint.
 Those are different decisions that can narrow down your paint brand but not the colour.
-You can often colour match your favorite colors to a brand you like.
+You can often colour match your favorite colours to a brand you like.

 Does the finish change the colour of the paint?